- Limit of how many Syndicates you can earn points with at once

 Once you’ve been initiated you will have access to a so called “Regalia” insigna to wear in order to represent your chosen syndicate faction on missions and thereby earning points with them :)

-You can put this Regalia on your warframe under Appearance Tab in Arsenal.
-As you rank up within your chosen syndicate, you will also be able to upgrade your “syndicate insigna” giving you possibility of earning more points easier within the faction based off Mission affinity.
+As you rank up within your chosen syndicate, you will also be able to upgrade your “syndicate insigna” giving you possibility of earning more points easier within the faction based off Mission affinity (experience).

 Remember if you are earning points for multiple Syndicate factions as well as switching a lot between various warframes – it might be wise to keep good track of what warframe has what insigna – easy to forget this and end up earning Syndicate points for the wrong faction or simply not the originally intended one :)